signalfx/signalfx-agent/tests/README.md

 These tests will be run automatically by CircleCI upon each commit.

-**Note:** By default, the kubernetes tests will use the locally built signalfx-agent docker image (i.e. the "final" image built by `make image`).
-Alternatively, you can also specify the name of the image and tag of the agent with the `--k8s-agent-name=IMAGE_NAME` and `--k8s-agent-tag=IMAGE_TAG` pytest options, respectively (if the image does not exist in the local registry, the test will try to pull the image from the remote registry).
+**Note:** By default, the kubernetes tests will build the agent image from the local source (i.e. the image built by `make image`).
+Alternatively, you can also specify the name of the agent image with the `--k8s-sfx-agent=NAME:TAG` pytest option (if the image does not exist in the local registry, the test will try to pull the image from the remote registry).

-For example, the following commands will build the "final" agent image, the dev image, and run the kubernetes tests with the default options within the dev
+As a quickstart, the following commands will build the the dev image and run the kubernetes tests with the default options within the dev image:
-image:
 ```
 % cd <root_of_cloned_repo>
-% make image
 % make dev-image
 % make run-dev-image
 %% make run-k8s-tests